-- You do not get to choose your seat until you get to the gate and even then they will only give you a middle seat, even when others are available.
+- You do not get to choose your seat.
+It will be assigned at the gate and will most often be a middle seat.

-- You will be high on the list for bumping should your fight be overbooked.
+- You will be high on the list for bumping should your flight be overbooked.

-- You get to board last insuring that very little cabin space is available for your carry on.
+- You board last insuring that very little cabin space is available for your carry on.

 - You will receive the longest customer service call back time should you need to speak to an actual person.